 Yes you should.
 Whether you are travelling or not you should arm yourself with the right knowledge, risk assess properly and prepare well, and that should go for any and every situation in your life.
 It is just basic common sense.

-But you shouldn’t do is listen to so much safety information or stories of terrible backpacking incidents that it scares the living hell out of you.
+But you shouldn’t do is listen to so much safety information or horrific stories in the media of terrible backpacking incidents that it scares the living hell out of you.
 And you certainly shouldn’t be listening to too much of the wrong information that will just make you paranoid and overly concerned when there is no justified reason to be.

 Reasonable precaution is warranted, fear is not.